celine1deepwork/celine1deepwork/README.md

-# Hi there! 🌻 It's Celine Dilara OZDEMIR
+# Hi there! 🌻 It's Celine

 ## IOS Developer Intern / Candidate ✌🏻
 I've been learning to code for over 2 years.
 I started with Java than I kept move on with Swift &#128420; .
 Also I'm interested in AI.